Current ODT research

 Quality in Organ Donation

-Currently, NHSBT R&D is funding the Quality in Organ Donation (QUOD) programme.
-The Principal Investigator is Professor Rutger Ploeg, Department of Surgery, University of Oxford.
+NHSBT funds the Quality in Organ Donation (QUOD) programme.
+The Principal Investigator is Professor Rutger Ploeg, from the Department of Surgery, University of Oxford.
 QUOD has developed a bioresource of well characterised material which will allow recipient outcomes to be traced and help researchers to improve the quality of donated organs it will also provide a focus for stimulating research further.
-This website can be directly accessed through .